 A CGI impression of the Duetto which is based on the same chassis

-Well the Mito has been with us for some time now and is just about to be updated.
+Well, the Mito has been with us for some time now and is just about to be updated.
 Over the life of the model so far we have seen the release of the Multi air and twin air versions and the addition of Alfa Romeo,s TCT transmission.
-Maximum power is up from 155 to 170 bhp in the cloverleaf but unfortunately the car has not been fitted with the 1750 TBi engine.
-The may happen with the up coming face lift.
-Over the last 5 years the Mito has had the suspension and DNA settings tweaked to help reduce the slightly deadening effects of the electronic power steering.
-The cabin is exactly what you expect from an Alfa Romeo, it isn't a dark cave like some of its competitors it positively shouts that it is a stylish Italian car and build quality is comparable with its north European rivals.
+Maximum power is up from 155 to 170 bhp in the cloverleaf but unfortunately, the car has not been fitted with the 1750 TBi engine.
+This may happen with the upcoming facelift.
+Over the last 5 years, the Mito has had the suspension and DNA settings tweaked to help reduce the slightly deadening effects of the electronic power steering.
+The cabin is exactly what you expect from an Alfa Romeo, it isn't a dark cave-like interior like some of its competitors it positively shouts that it is a stylish Italian car and build quality is comparable with its north European rivals.

-Initially the car came out with two 1.4 litre petrol engines one of which is turbocharged to produce 155bhp and a 1.6 litre diesel engine which produces 120bhp, this was soon followed by the GTA version with 230 BHP and a 185 bhp version is rumoured to be in the pipeline, this with a kerb weight of around 1200 kg will gives the car a distinctly sporty feel.
-All of the new generation of engines are designed to maximise mid range torque, this should help to emphasise the sportiness of the chassis while still making these some of the most efficient engines that Alfa Romeo has ever produced.
+Initially the car came out with two 1.4 litre petrol engines one of which is turbocharged to produce 155bhp and a 1.6-litre diesel engine which produces 120bhp, this was soon followed by the GTA version with 230 BHP and a 185 bhp version is rumoured to be in the pipeline, this with a kerb weight of around 1200 kg will give the car a distinctly sporty feel.
+All of the new generation of engines are designed to maximise mid-range torque, this should help to emphasise the sportiness of the chassis while still making these some of the most efficient engines that Alfa Romeo has ever produced.
 All the new generation of engines are already Euro5 emissions compliant for the environmentally conscious out there and the diesel has a particulate filter to reduce the amount of soot in the exhaust.
-All the engines are mated to a six speed gearbox and the gear selection is by cable to improve feel.
+All the engines are mated to a six-speed gearbox and the gear selection is by cable to improve feel.

 |1.4 petrol||1.4 Petrol||1.4 Petrol||1.3 Diesel||1.6 Diesel|